 The Full Court of the Family Court upheld the mothers’ appeal, holding that the state act applied unless a commonwealth act provided otherwise and that Section 14 must be applied.
 The sperm donor was therefore presumed not to be the father and the court held that he should not be treated as a parent for the purposes of the Family Law Act.
 The court rejected the argument advanced by Mr Masson that a child can have more than two parents.

 Appeal to the High Court

-The sperm donor appealed to the High Court, arguing that federal family laws should apply and that the question of who is a parent should not be determined solely by who provided the genetic material and who was in a relationship with the birth mother, but also who had participated in the child’s parenting.
+Mr Masson appealed to the High Court, arguing that federal family laws should apply and that the question of who is a parent should not be determined solely by who provided the genetic material and who was in a relationship with the birth mother, but also by reference to who had participated in the child’s parenting.

 Both the Attorney-General of the Commonwealth and the Attorney-General of Victoria intervened in the High Court appeal, with the Commonwealth Attorney-General backing Masson’s position.
-The Victorian Attorney-General has backed the mothers’ position, arguing that state laws preclude a sperm donor being recognised as a parent.
-It is arguing that this approach provides more certainty than the Commonwealth approach, which treats parentage as a question of fact to be determined on a case by case basis.
-This approach would make it difficult to determine who a child’s parents are at the time of its birth, when no social parenting has yet occurred.
-It also argued that it is unclear what level of involvement in social parenting would render a person a legal parent.
+The Victorian Attorney-General backed the mothers’ position, arguing that state laws preclude a sperm donor being recognised as a parent.
+It argued that this approach provides more certainty than the Commonwealth approach, which treats parentage as a question of fact to be determined on a case by case basis.

 If you require legal advice or representation in a family law matter or in any other legal matter please contact Go To Court Lawyers.